pytorch/pytorch/docs/source/notes/modules.rst

 * **Building blocks of stateful computation.**
-  PyTorch provides a robust library of modules and makes it simple to define new custom modules, allowing for easy construction of elaborate, multi-layer neural networks.
+  PyTorch provides a robust library of modules and makes it simple to define new custom modules, allowing for easy construction to elaborate, multi-layer neural networks.
 * **Tightly integrated with PyTorch's**
   `autograd <https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html>`_
   **system.** Modules make it simple to specify learnable parameters for PyTorch's Optimizers to update.